Programming-Project-2021-22/course-project-davidfabio/README.md

-# Duality
+# Polygon Wars
 ## 1. About
-Duality is a twin stick shooter video game.
+Polygon Wars is a twin stick shooter video game.
 In this game you control a shape which can shoot down enemies.
-The unique mechanic of Duality is that there are two "Polarities", which are represented by different colors.
-When a player hits an enemy of the same color (or vice versa), no damage is applied.
-This requires the player to constantly switch colors in order to defeat the most enemies.

 ### 1.1.
 Demo
 Add a link to a demo of your project.